tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 Use consistent variable names to make your code easier to understand.
 It may not seem important now, but when you have forgotten how it works 6 months later it will help to make it readable.
-It also makes it easier to exchange you code with other members of the LiveCode community, when you need to get help with something.
+It also makes it easier to exchange your code with other members of the xTalk community, when you need to get help with something.

 | Character | Example | Usage                   |